wjzhengsh/blockchain/howto/orderer_deploy_icp.md

 ### Configuration parameters
 {: #icp-orderer-configuration-parms}

-The following table lists the configurable parameters of the {{site.data.keyword.blockchainfull_notm}} Platform, **specific to the orderer component**, and their default values. **Although the Helm chart UI says no further configuration is required, you need to enter certain parameters to deploy an orderer.**
+The following table lists the configurable parameters of the {{site.data.keyword.blockchainfull_notm}} Platform, **specific to the orderer component**, and their default values. **Although the Helm chart UI says that no further configuration is required, you need to enter certain parameters to deploy an orderer.**

 #### General and global configuration parameters
 {: #icp-orderer-deploy-global-parameters}